 - It helps to release frustration and lighten the mood.

-- Not for people with knee problems or sciatica.
+Precautions: This pose is not for people with knee problems or sciatica.